 How much does it cost?

 Depending on the province or territory in which you live and the organization you consult, this service may be free or may involve a fee.
 The fees vary based on the services offered.
 It may be a fixed fee, an hourly rate, a percentage of the payments made, or a combination of all three.
 Contact the organizations or the companies offering these services to find out how much they charge.
 Ask them to mail you a fee schedule.
 Before signing a contract, make sure it includes all the services discussed and the exact costs you will have to pay.
-It is a good idea to get a quote from more than one service before making your decision.

 Things to do and to remember…